 Hazardia squarrosus is great for a butterfly garden.

-Hazardia squarrosus's foliage color is green and type is stressdeciduous.
+Foliage of Hazardia squarrosus has color green and is stressdeciduous.

 Communities for Hazardia squarrosus:Chaparral, Coastal Sage Scrub and Coastal Strand.